FuelLabs/fuel-specs/specs/protocol/tx_format.md

 Note: when verifying a predicate, `txoPointer` is initialized to zero.

 Note: when executing a script, `txoPointer` is initialized to zero.

+The predicate root is computed identically to the contract ID, [here](./identifiers.md#contract-id).

 ### InputContract